Ynn/selfstar/intro-felix.md

 ### Stop/start using the command line :

-To stop an application use the *stop* command :
+To stop a bundle use the *stop* command (where x is the bundle id):
 {code lang=bash}
 stop X
 {/code}

-Where the number X is the bundle with ID=X.

-Conversely, to start an application use the *start* command :
+Conversely, to start a bundle use the *start* command :
 {code lang=bash}
 start X
 {/code}